 - Shameless (US) features a sculpted SPAM turkey for the Thanksgiving episode.

-- On M*A*S*H, the main characters sculpt a "SPAM Lamb" after Radar lets the original lamb, provided by a Greek military unit, escape so it can avoid being eaten.
+- The main characters sculpt a "SPAM Lamb" after Radar lets the original lamb, provided by a Greek military unit, escape so it can avoid being eaten.

 - Firefly: The crew makes a birthday cake for Simon.
 But since they live on a spaceship, it's made out of protein rations, which are exactly the same thing they'd had for dinner.